Search

 She married Dan Levy of Baltimore, Maryland, in June 1998.
 Dan, who graduated from UNC in 1993, played lacrosse for the Tar Heels from 1990-93.
 An attackman, he starred on the 1991 NCAA championship team and was named the ACC Tournament MVP as a senior.

 The couple has three children: Ryan (born January 2002), Alec (both September 2003) and Kathryn "Kate" (born July 2006).
-Ryan will be a junior on the UNC men’s lacrosse team, while Alec will be a freshman on the team in Fall 2023.
+Ryan will be a senior on the UNC men’s lacrosse team while Alec will be a sophomore on the team in 2024-25.
+Kate has committed to UNC to play under her mother and will enter her freshman year in Fall 2024.

 Levy was formally inducted in the USA Lacrosse National Hall of Fame in 2021, with the ceremony being held in 2022.
 She was also honored at the USA Lacrosse Foundation Gala in June 2023.